FedUni-CeRDI/def-au-edu-feduni/vocab-maintenance.md

 Of creation and upload of a different vocabulary to RVA (out of demo mode).
 The production and demo RVA interfaces are much the same

-*+ To edit of add metadata viewable in RVA interface of an existing vocabulary:*
+*To edit of add metadata viewable in RVA interface of an existing vocabulary:*
 Note, this is only the metadata viewable in RVA interface - there are also other metadata fields you can add or edit direct in the vocabulary .ttl file.
 This would require uppload of a new version (see below).
 - Select the Published Vocabulary 'Soil Vocabularies coordinated through Federation University' (or whatever the current title)
 - Here, you can edit the metadata
 - 'publish' - this will publish metadata changes (ie will not need a new vocabulary version number)

-*+ To add a New Version*
+*To add a New Version*
 to 'Versions' > '+ Add a version'Add a version - give the version a Title that is short
 - Add Access Point - TTL
 - Upload file xxx.ttl